briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/01_Y_WindowsOnly.md

 docker-compose up
 ```

-> Note: Once the gitlab container is fully up running, you can run below command to retrieve the initial password, if you haven't specified it in the deployment file.
+> Note: Once the gitlab container is fully up running, we can run below command to retrieve the initial password, if we haven't specified it in the deployment file.
 The default admin username should be `root`

 ```dos
 sudo docker exec -it gitlab grep 'Password:' /etc/gitlab/initial_root_password
 ```

-### 2. Add the new DNS record in your local hosts file
+### 2. Add the new DNS record in our local hosts file

-In your `docker-compose.yaml`, you have defined your gitlab server hostname in `hostname` field.
-Add it to your local hosts file so that you can use it to git clone the repo from your gitlab server.
+In our `docker-compose.yaml`, we have defined our gitlab server hostname in `hostname` field.
+Add it to our local hosts file so that we can use it to git clone the repo from our gitlab server.

 ```dos
 export Your_Local_Host_IP=<Your_Local_Host_IP>